-Showing societies: which one should you join for 2018 — and what will it cost? - Horse & Hound
+Showing societies: which one should you join for 2019? - Horse & Hound

 Grading system for stallions and mares registered in the society.

-The BSPA hosts the Festival of Showing winter championships at College EC, Keysoe (25 Feb 2018) and the BSPA World of Colour show (15-16 September 2018) at the same venue.
+The BSPA hosts the Festival of Showing winter championships at College EC, Keysoe (24 Feb 2019) and the BSPA World of Colour show (TBC) at the same venue.

 What will it cost me?